William Googins: Medal of Honor

-After being ordered to the rear for muster out, over 300 men of the 27th Maine Regiment agreed to remain beyond their service time in the defenses of Washington, DC during the Gettysburg Campaign.
+After being ordered to the rear for muster out, over 300 men of the 27th Maine Regiment agreed to remain beyond their service time in the defenses of Washington, D.C., during the Gettysburg campaign.
 The lack of an agreeable list of those who stayed behind in Washington resulted in all members of the Regiment controversially receiving the Medal of Honor.
 In 1917 the U.S. Congress purged these medals.